Walter Kåre Tjønndal

 Walter Kåre Tjønndal (22 January 1923 – 23 March 2014) was a Norwegian politician for the Labour Party.

-Tjønndal was born in January 1923 in Borge.
+Tjønndal was born in January 1923 in Borge Municipality.

 He was elected to the Norwegian Parliament from Nordland in 1969, but was not re-elected in 1973.
-On the local level he was a member of Hol municipality council from 1955 to 1963, serving the last four years as mayor.
-He then became mayor of its successor municipality Vestvågøy from 1963 to 1967.
+On the local level he was a member of the municipal council of Hol Municipality from 1955 to 1963, serving the last four years as mayor.
+He then after a municipal merger, he became mayor of the successor Vestvågøy Municipality from 1963 to 1967.
 He chaired the municipal party chapter from 1963 to 1964.

 Outside politics he worked in agriculture.